Passport Photo AI Passport Photo AI

 Verify Dutch biometric standards

-Photo must be 35×45 mm with head 32–36 mm tall.
+Photo must be 35×45 mm with head 26–30 mm (the unusual Dutch standard, smaller than Schengen).
 Our app checks every Dutch biometric rule before producing a print-ready file.

 Frequently asked questions